-Vietnam is a popular destination for family holidays, gap year family travel, and the long-term travel crowd, but is Vietnam family-friendly?
+Vietnam is a popular destination, and can be a great place to travel with kids, for family holidays or vacations, gap year family travel, and the long-term travel crowd, but is Vietnam family-friendly?
 What is there to do in Vietnam with kids and where should you go?
 Maybe you’d like to book a vacation and need to find your perfect hotel for a kid-friendly holiday?
 Also what are the realities and practicalities of travel in, and to, Vietnam with kids?
-This post will give you the information you need.
+This Vietnam family travel blog will give you the information you need.

 To help you navigate this post you’ll find a table of contents below as well as links within the text that will take you to the sections you need, or to other posts with more detail.